-Complex fertilizers plants (NPK PLANTS)
+Complex fertilizers units (NPK UNITS)

-All the plants are using the so called “slurry process” for the production of NPK’s.
+All the units are using the so called “slurry process” for the production of NPK’s.
 Gaseous ammonia reacts with phosphoric and sulphuric acid in a special vessel (preneutralizer).
 The operating conditions are regulated in such a way that the phosphoric acid is partially neutralized by ammonia.
 The produced slurry is introduced in a rotating drum (granulator) where it is mixed with solid recycle.
 Further ammoniation is taking place in the granulator by liquid ammonia.
-The produced granules are dried in a dryer and screened.
+The produced granules are dried in a dryer and sieved.
 The coarse material is crushed, mixed with fines and returns to the granulator.
 The commercial product is cooled, treated with anticaking agent and sent to storage.
-Depending on the formula produced additional raw materials can be added like:
+Depending on the formula produced, additional raw materials can be added like:

 - AN – solution